Apart from Jay Talk - the more informal interview section on the Jay Graydon web site - where

 Graydon has performed on soundtracks to “Grease” and “Lady Sings the Blues,” while penning film scores to “Ghostbusters” and “St. Elmos

-co-wrote “After The Love Has Gone” and “Turn Your Love Around,” which both received Grammy Awards for Best R&B song.
-Graydon also
+forever.
+He co-wrote “After The Love Has Gone” and “Turn Your Love Around,” which both received Grammy Awards for Best R&B song.
+Graydon

-produced Al Jarreau, which garnered much attention as Best Engineered Recording and Producer of the Year nominations for his expertise.
-He
+also produced Al Jarreau, which garnered much attention as Best Engineered Recording and Producer of the Year nominations for his

-is also running his independent record label, Sonic Thrust, and serving the music industry as a music consultant who helps bridge technology
+expertise.
+He is also running his independent record label, Sonic Thrust, and serving the music industry as a music consultant who helps

 In our discussion over a great career and quest for even more success, I couldn’t help feeling like I’ve had the opportunity to speak with a